Squiblydoo/Chromagnon/README.md

 Chromagnon is a set of small tools dedicated to Chrome/Chromium forensics.

-The tools are used with the CLI, but a separate branch "GUI" is being used to create GUI elements for each tool including a combined GUI.
-The GUI is preferred for ease of use and will be merged into the main branch at a later date.
+The tools are used with the CLI, but a GUI is being create to created for each tool including a combined GUI.
+The GUI is preferred for ease of use.

 ## Tools
 * `chromagnonHistory.py` parses **Chrome History** file ... [learn more](https://github.com/JRBANCEL/Chromagnon/wiki/ChromagnonHistory-=-chromagnonHistory.py)